daveozoalor/angular2-tutorial-with-firebase-book/README.md

-# angular2-tutorial-with-firebase-book
+# Angular2 ebook

-This book is currently being developed using a template for another HTML book.
-Its not ready yet, but in this tutorial, I'll be teaching how o create an applicaion using Angular2 using several backend technologies starting with firebase.
+This book is currently being developed.
+Its not ready yet, but in this book, I'll be teaching how o create an applicaion using Angular2 using several backend technologies starting with firebase.
+Your PR is highly welcome.